 - a Identified need: This includes the community needs identified by the CHNA.
 Include any measurable disparities and poor health status of racial and ethnic minority groups. - b.
 Name of Initiative: insert name of initiative. - c.
 Primary Objective of the Initiative: This is a detailed description of the initiative, how it is intended to address the identified need, and the metrics that will be used to evaluate the results (Use several pages if necessary) - d.
 Single or Multi-Year Plan: Will the initiative span more than one year?

-What is the time period for the initiative? - e.
+- What is the time period for the initiative? - e.
 Key Partners in Development/Implementation: Name the partners(community members and/or hospitals) involved in the development/implementation of the initiative.
 Be sure to include hospitals with which your hospital is collaborating on this initiative. - f.
 How were the outcomes of the initiative evaluated? - g.
 Outcome: What were the results of the initiative in addressing the identified community health need, such as a reduction or improvement in rate?
 (Use data to support the outcomes reported).
 How are these outcomes tied to the objectives identified in item C? - h.
-Continuation of Initiative: Will the initiative be continued based on the outcome? - i Expense: What were the hospital's costs associated with this initiative?
-The amount reported should include the dollars, in-kind-donations, or grants associated with the fiscal year being reported.
+Continuation of Initiative: Will the initiative be continued based on the outcome? - i Expense: A. What were the hospital's costs associated with this initiative?
+The amount reported should include the dollars, in-kind-donations, or grants associated with the fiscal year being reported.B.
+Of the total costs associated with the initiative, what, if any, amount was provided through a restricted grant or donation?

-Identified Need Access to specialty care There are approximately 110,000 uninsured residents in Montgomery county.
-Some are able to seek care through the safety net clinic network, Montgomery Cares, but many lack the resources to afford specialty care.
-Hospital Initiative Provide specialty care services for the uninsured population.
-Primary Objective of the Initiative/Metrics that will be used to evaluate the results A community care coordination method is utilized to provide access to low-income, uninsured residents of Montgomery County who cannot afford specialty care (surgical services) for orthopedic and general surgery.
+Identified Need Access to specialty care: Approximately 11.8% of Montgomery County residents are uninsured.
+Many are able to seek care through the safety net clinic network, Montgomery Cares, but many lack the resources to afford specialty care they may need.
+Hospital Initiative Provide specialty care services for the uninsured population Primary Objective of the Initiative/Metrics that will be used to evaluate the results A community care coordination method is utilized to provide access to low-income, uninsured residents of Montgomery County who cannot afford specialty care (surgical services) for orthopedic and general surgery.
 Patients are referred to the hospital through a specialty care referral network called Project Access.
-Metrics •# of patients who received specialty care •# of surgical procedures performed •# of physicians donating their services Single or Multi-Year InitiativeTime Period Multi-year Key Partners and/or Hospitals in initiative development and/or implementation Project Access (Primary Care Coalition) Community and Employed physicians How were the outcomes evaluated?
-Outcomes are collected by the respected physician and the community outreach/pt finance department.
-Program expenses are monitored on a bi-monthly basis by MMMC's AVP of Hospital-Based Physician Operations.
-Patients are provided assistance and education through our Navigator.
-Outcome (Include process and impact measures) Providing this service to community members is improving health outcomes and reducing unnecessary cost.
+Metrics # of patients who received specialty care # of surgical procedures performed # of physicians donating their services Single or Multi-Year InitiativeTime Period Multi-year Key Partners and/or Hospitals in initiative development and/or implementation Project Access (Primary Care Coalition), Community and Physicians How were the outcomes evaluated?
+Outcomes are collected by the respective physicians and the community outreach and patient finance department.
+Program expenses are monitored on a bi-monthly basis by the hospital's Assistant Vice President of Hospital-Based Physician Operations Outcome (Include process and impact measures) Providing this service to community members is improving outcomes and reducing unnecessary cost.
 Timely access to surgical procedures helped to avoid preventable emergency room visits and diminish the need for prolonged hospital stays.
 Ultimately, patients showed improved health status and a better quality of life.
-In FY2013: •73 patients had a surgical procedure •87 surgical procedures were performed (69 outpatient, 10 ER, 4 inpatient, 1 outpatient chemotherapy/infusion, 3 Radiation) •20 attending physicians donated their services Continuation of Initiative MedStar Montgomery will continue to proactively assist the uninsured population with specialty care services.
+In FY2014: 23 patients had a surgical procedure 28 surgical procedures were performed (18 outpatient, 5 ED Visits, 2 general inpatient surgery, 3 inpatient general medicine) 13 attending physicians donated their services Continuation of Initiative MedStar Montgomery will continue to proactively assist the uninsured population with specialty care services.
 Moving forward, we hope to increase the number of specialties and donated services we can provide.
-Cost of initiative for current FY?
-Direct expenses for surgeries: \$634,885
+A.Total Cost of Initiative \$67,035 B.What amount is Restricted Grants/Direct offsetting revenue 13